BUEC500C1/news-analyzer-rschneid1/Database/README.md

 ## Data Strategy
-# Two collections
+# Two collections: Users and Files
-Users.
-File Metadata.

-Each file will contain the Users ID and its own unique File ID, User's documents contains a list of associated file ID's.
+Each File Document will contain the Users ID and its own unique File ID and the associated metadata.

+Each User document will contains a list of associated file ID's, and the uploaders account information.